aparnakhadatkar/AZ-140-Configuring-and-Operating-Microsoft-Azure-Virtual-Desktop/Instructions/Labs/LAB_03L01_Configure_Conditional_Access_policies_for_AVD_ADDS.md

 33. Within the Remote Desktop session to **az140-24-p3-0**, click on the **connect** PowerShell file present on the desktop and select **Run with PowerShell** in the popup options.
 This will connect session host to host pool.

+34. If you get the popup NutGet provider is requied to continue select yes.
+35. Give the credential to login the Azure account from enviroment page.

 ### Exercise 1: Prepare for Azure AD-based Conditional Access for Azure Virtual Desktop